great-expectations/great_expectations/docs/docusaurus/docs/reference/expectations/result_format.md

 - `partial_unexpected_count`: Sets the number of results to include in `partial_unexpected_count``, if applicable.
 Set the value to zero to suppress the unexpected counts.

+- `unexpected_metrics_with_values`: When running validations, a set of unexpected results' indices and values is returned.
+Setting this value to `False` suppresses values from the output to only have indices (default is `True`).

 - `include_unexpected_rows`: When running validations, this returns the entire row for each unexpected value in dictionary form.
 When using `include_unexpected_rows`, you must explicitly specify `result_format` and `result_format` must be more verbose than `BOOLEAN_ONLY`.

     :::note